Alfonso Yuchengco

-Alfonso Tiaoqui Yuchengco (楊應琳 (杨应琳, Yáng Yìng-lín, Iûⁿ Èng-lîm); February 6, 1923 – April 15, 2017) was a Filipino accountant, banker, businessman of one of the largest family-owned conglomerates in the Philippines.
+Alfonso Tiaoqui Yuchengco (楊應琳 (杨应琳, Yáng Yìng-lín, Iûⁿ Èng-lîm); February 6, 1923 – April 15, 2017) was a Filipino accountant, banker, businessman and ambassador.
+He was the founder of Rizal Commercial Banking Corporation (RCBC), one of the largest family-owned conglomerates in the Philippines.

-RCBC is one of the country's largest commercial banks, near Mapúa University, and the Malayan School and Colleges located in Makati, with branches in Paco, Davao and Laguna.

 Early life and education

-Yuchengco was born to Enrique Yuchengco, the founded of China Insurance and Surety Co. of the Yuchengco Group and Maria Tiaoqui in Binondo, Manila in 1923.
+Yuchengco was born to Enrique Yuchengco, the founder of China Insurance and Surety Co. of the Yuchengco Group and Maria Tiaoqui in Binondo, Manila in 1923.
 Yuchengco attended a local Manila grade school, before attending De La Salle University for high school and finished in 1940.
 Then he held a Bachelor of Science in Commerce, major in Accountancy, from the Far Eastern University.
 He took and passed the licensure examinations for certified public accountants.

 Business career

 When Don Enrique died in 1953, the young Alfonso took over the reins of the family enterprise starting with Malayan Insurance.
 Yuchengco was the chairman of the Yuchengco Group of Companies, and concurrently the chairman of the Board of MICO Equities, Inc. (holding company of the Malayan Group of Insurance Companies); Pan Malayan Management and Investment Corporation; Mapúa Institute of Technology; Nippon Life Insurance Company; and the Rizal Commercial Banking Corporation.